ericelliott/rtype/README.md

 # rtype

-Intuitive type documentation for JavaScript.
+Intuitive type notation for JavaScript.

 ## About rtype

-* Compiler-free type documentation.
+* Compiler-free type notation.
+* Standing on the shoulders of giants: ES6, TypeScript, Haskell, Flow, & React

 ## Status